root-project/root/README/ReleaseNotes/v606/index.md

 Added mechanisms to stop the dictionary generation while parsing the XML and while selecting in presence of duplicates.

-Fix ROOT-7760: fully allow the usage of the dylib extension on OSx.
+Fix [ROOT-7760] : fully allow the usage of the dylib extension on OSx.

+Fix [ROOT-7723] : allow IOCtors to have as argument a ref to a type called __void__.

+We added a dictionary for map<string,string> as part of the default STL dictionary.

+We added support for template parameter packs in class name involved in the I/O.

 ### Thread safety and thread awareness